HenriqueSFernandes/wolfensteinmock/README.md

 **Consequences**

-- The Player and Map classes were sucessfully isolated and no longer depend on eachother.
+- The Player and Map classes were successfully isolated and no longer depend on eachother.
 - The Camera class allows for further extension to the screen if desired (for example to switch to the menu screen).
 - Ensures simplicity for the client, who only needs to request screen drawing from the Camera class, instead of every sing individual component.